-Native Village of Afognak (NVA) has a new App, powered by KIWA Media in the iTunes store available to iPad users, and it’s free!
+Native Village of Afognak (NVA) has new Apps, powered by KIWA Media in the Apple App Store available to iPad users, and they are free!
 We are modernizing our Alutiiq teaching techniques to engage learners in the 21st century.

 KIWA Media is a New Zealand based digital media company that takes stories, lesson plans, songs, endangered languages and more into an interactive learning environment.
-Rhonda Kite, the inventor of Qbooks and owner of KIWA media and her assistant Zohar Marshall recently visited our language program in Kodiak and is working closely with us to create a series of lesson plans, songs, and Qbooks in Alutiiq.
+Rhonda Kite, the inventor of KIWA Books and owner of KIWA Media and her assistant Zohar Marshall recently visited our language program in Kodiak and is working closely with us to create Qbooks in Alutiiq.

-A QBook brings stories to life through interactive animations while combining a narrator's voice and touchable text synchronized to highlight, sound out, or spell when words are swiped, touched or double tapped.
+A Qbook brings stories to life through interactive animations while combining a narrator's voice and touchable text synchronized to highlight, sound out, or spell when words are swiped, touched or double tapped.
 Users can record themselves reading the story practicing the language and even color in the illustrations.
 For more information about KIWA Media, click here.

 This was funded through the Kodiak Alutiiq (Qik'rtarmiut) Teacher Mentorship Project, from the Administration for Native Americans and Afognak Native Corporation.

 Alisha Drabek, a teacher through this project was chosen to be our Alutiiq narrator.
-We have been working hard with our fluent Elders weekly at NVA to translate the Milly, Molly and I Love You (Mili-kuk, Mali-llu, cali Qunukamken) story into Alutiiq.
+We have been working hard with our fluent Elders weekly at NVA to translate and create stories in Alutiiq.
 It is a great tool for hearing the language spoken and learning the language.

 Alutiiq Learner News

-We will periodically post updates on Alutiiq Language education activities and products here.
-Check back for the latest news on developing projects to support the Kodiak Alutiiq Language.
-You can also visit the Alutiiq Learners Facebook page and the Kodiak Alutiiq Language Project Page by clicking the link provided.
+There are periodic updates on Alutiiq Language education, activities, and products on our Facebook page.
+Check back for the latest news on developing projects to support the Kodiak Alutiiq language.
+Visit the Alutiiq Learners Facebook page and the Kodiak Alutiiq Language Project Page by clicking the link provided.
 "Like" us to follow what's new!